 The rains bring relief from the hot humidity of November and December when much of the rain comes as local storms, often late at night.

-The new bridge over the Elizabeth River built for new lanes has been raised several metres to minimise the chance of the Stuart Highway being completely cut at this crossing.
+The new bridge over the Elizabeth River, built for duplicate lanes, has been raised several metres to minimize the chance of the Stuart Highway being completely cut at this crossing.

 Add your own Information or Comment on Articles in these Community Pages.